FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding-(Windows).md

 Note that Windows is not officially supported for lila builds.
 You can get it to work now, but there is no guarantee that it stays like that.

+_Note: this page is outdated, but I'll update it soon.
+When this notice is gone, it means that the page will be updated._

 ## Prequisites
  - Git
  - [sbt](http://www.scala-sbt.org/0.13/docs/Installing-sbt-on-Windows.html)